In the Field

 Awareness of how groups with different visible identities are perceived and treated by others in different environments is key for ensuring safe and inclusive field experiences.

-To learn more about racial and ethnic bias in field experiences:
+To learn more about how gender, sexual orientation, and racial and ethnic identity shape experiences in the field:

-- Environmental experiences have racial roots by Suzanne Pierre.
+- Environmental experiences have racial roots by S. Pierre.
 Published June 15, 2017.

 - Outdoor Afro is a national non-profit organization with leadership networks around the country that promotes inclusion in outdoor recreation, nature, and conservation.

-- A Revival of the Green Book for Black travelers by Brentin Mock.
+- A Revival of the Green Book for Black travelers by B. Mock.
 City Lab.
 Published April 2, 2018.

 By Anita Marshall